synonyms for evident

 Meaning:

-It means something can be noticed by watching.
+• This word means that something can be seen or noticed by watching closely.

 Examples: